Deep Learning Based Sphere Decoding: dl -based Sphere Decoding

 It should be mentioned that an \ac{snr} dependent \ac{dnn}, in which the structure of the \ac{dnn} is designed to be adaptive to the \ac{snr} value, can also be employed to further reduce computational complexity.
-For the sake of simplicity, the structure of the \ac{dnn} is considered the same for all \ac{snr} values in this paper.
+For the sake of simplicity, a fixed \ac{dnn} is used for all \ac{snr} values in this paper.
+However, the network is independently trained for each \ac{snr} value.

 In the training phase, the designed \ac{dnn} is trained with independent input vectors, given as